Google Season of Docs 2019

 - Related Material: BOT projects we have ongoing that needs to be unified in the new documentation. alexa, hubot, chatops-gitsy, botpress, rasa, bbot, botkit, BOTswana, and Bot in Rocket.Chat overview plus roadmap

 - Mentors: @gabriel.engel @marcelo.schmidt

 - Description: Transparency is a cornerstone value of many open source projects.
 Rocket.Chat aims to support this value by offering a set of frequently updated project directional documents - including roadmaps, visionary, strategy and white papers.
 These will incorporate input from the wider community through interactive feedback as well as regular reviews.
-This documenation currently exists in bits and pieces, but is not in an easy to digest/understand format.
+This documentation currently exists in bits and pieces but is not in an easy to digest/understand format.
 A system will be implemented to present this content in various consumable formats.
 You will be working with Rocket.Chat’s leadership team in formulating and authoring of these documents.